Stuffed Peppers

 Description

-Stuffed peppers are no doubt a family favorite.
-They're filling, healthy, easily customizable, and make for a delicious leftovers and meal prep.
+Stuffed peppers are always a family favorite recipe.
+They're filling, healthy, easily customizable, and are perfect for meal prep (if you're lucky enough to have any leftovers).
 Watch how I make them in the video below!

 Video